DEP-7/Student-Payment-System/README.md

 # Student Payment System

-A simple Java FX Application to manage student payments.
+A simple Java FX Application to manage student payments developed with the guidance of Mr. Ranjith Suranga.
 ### How to use this repo?

 1. Clone the repository first